 Creating income opportunities for women

 There are twice as many poor women as poor men in the Democratic Republic of the Congo.
-Limited access to inputs, land and services makes it difficult for women to earn a viable living.
+Limited access to inputs, land and services make it difficult for women to earn a viable living.
 Many are victims of sexual violence, often shunned by their families and communities.
-FAO is working with partners to create new opportunities for women in agriculture, including in processing and marketing, and helping them to access land, productive resources, technical assistance and financing.
-Farmer field and life schools, which train farmers on agricultural techniques, nutrition and HIV, have been an excellent resource for helping women affected by violence reintegrate into their communities.
+FAO is working with partners to create new opportunities for women in agriculture, including in processing and marketing, and helping them to access land, productive resources, as well as technical and financing assistance.
+Farmer field and life schools, which provide farmers with training on agricultural techniques, nutrition and HIV, have been an excellent resource for helping women affected by violence reintegrate into their communities